Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Morphological_closing -->
 ## Morphological closing:
-Morphological opening first dilates and then erodes all shapes in a binary image.
+Morphological opening first dilates and then erodes all specimens detected during initial segmentation.
 If checked, this algorithm is applied to every frame after segmentation.
 !!! note

 	 - Efficient for removing small holes in the detected specimen(s)